 Expulsion: The student is permanently removed from the College community without an opportunity for readmission.
 Expulsion is noted on the transcript permanently.
 A student who is expelled from the College may never be present on any College property or participate in any College or student organization sponsored programs or services.

-Educational Session: Individuals or organizations may be required to participate in an educational experience such as a program, workshop, online tutorial, or individual meeting.
+Educational Sanction: Individuals or organizations may be required to participate in an educational experience such as a program, workshop, online tutorial, or individual meeting.

 Fines: Fines will be billed to a student’s College account or assessed to a student organization as appropriate.